josephhjoo/buyeriq/README.md

 ## Notes

-- AI-researched contacts should be verified before outreach — the confidence score and source links are designed to support that, not replace it.
+- AI-researched contacts should be verified before outreach.
+The confidence score and source links are designed to support that, not replace it.
 - The hosted demo runs on a free tier and may take ~30 seconds to wake from idle on the first request.